rayct/rayct/README.md

 <br>

-"The laws of physics suffice, without supernatural intervention.
+"The deepest sin against the human mind is to believe things without evidence.

--- Carl Sagan"
+-- Aldous Huxley"

 </br>